 mmctl import process <IMPORT FILE NAME>

-mattermost bulk import command, since the
+mattermost bulk import command.
+The

 In Mattermost v6.0, the ability to migrate from Slack using the Mattermost Web App has been deprecated and removed in favor of using the Mattermost mmetl tool with bulk import.